Last modified on

 Based on local regulations, face coverings must be worn in all Stanford buildings except residences, where different rules apply:

-Note: A face covering is not required when a person is in a personal office (a single room) as long as the public does not regularly visit the room.
+Note: A face covering is not required when a person is in a personal office (a single room) as long as the public does not regularly visit the room and the door is closed.

 Instances of where it is not appropriate to wear a face covering include: